How they do it: The gossip factor in right wing populist propaganda.

 “The Gossips” 1948.
 Facsimile from painting by Norman Rockwell

-Right wing populists are able to speak directly to our spinal cords, by telling dramatic stories of moral misconduct.
-A story of an existential threat can spread like a wildfire in dry grass.
-When gossip is spread in wide circles, it can ignite fear of and hate against a minority, and undermine the standing of a rival.
+Right wing populists speak directly to our spinal cords, and feed dramatic stories of alleged moral misconduct into the rumour mill, where the stories find their own feet.
+A story telling of an existential threat can spread to 390 000 people when retold 8 times.
+When gossip is spread in wide circles, it can ignite fear of and anger and hate against a minority, and undermine the standing of a rival.

 Right wing populism use an ancient broadcasting medium: gossip

-These stories are mostly spread through informal fora like oral gossip in friends or family groups, or through online gossip.
-These informal sources have in common that they do not have any reality control, like editorially controlled media has.
-It has therefore nothing to say for if a story is spread, whether they are true or not, or if they tell any truth.
+Traditionally these stories are mostly spread in informal fora, like gossip in friends or family groups, or in modern times also through online gossip.
+Unlike editorially controlled media, these informal sources lack any form of fact-checking or reality control.
+It has therefore nothing to say for if a the stories are spread, whether they are true or not, or if they tell any truth in general.

-Gossip is useful for social construction of community even today.
-It marks social norms by telling what to do and not to do in groups of people.
+Gossip is still useful for the social construction of community.
+Gossip stories defines social norms, by telling us what to do and not to do in groups of people by example.
 On the other hand, gossip can lead to stereotyping, the false assumption that all members of a group or category share the same social behaviour.
-It can lead you to judging other people before you even meet them.
+It can lead you to judge other people, before you even meet them.
 Opposition to immigration is a central issue for the right-wing, and a key strategy involves portraying refugees and immigrants in general as morally corrupt or deviant.

-Dramatic tales become effective tools for gaining authoritarian power in modern representative democracies because of their compelling power.
-We are genetically hardwired to pay attention to gossip, and to react to cries of alert.
-Stories about alleged serious moral misconduct done by members of a minority, immigrants or refugees, can lead to fear and hate in those who believe them, xenophobia.
+Dramatic tales become effective tools for gaining authoritarian power in modern representative democracies, because of their compelling power.
+We are inherently hardwired to pay attention to gossip, and especially to cries of alert.
+Stories about alleged dangerous moral misconduct done by members of a minority like refugees or immigrants can lead to fear and anger among those who believe in them;- xenophobia, anger and hate.

-Even if they are unrepresentative, these stories awake great emotional response in the public.
+As opposed to facts, dramatic stories are easy to remember.
+Even if these stories are unrepresentative, they awake great emotional response in the public.
 These stories hijack our emotions.
-We pay attention to these tellings, as they trigger strong emotions in us, releasing powerful hormones through our bodies.
+We pay attention to them, as they trigger strong emotions in us, releasing powerful hormones through our bodies.
 This emotional response enable the stories to go under the radar and bypass rational scrutiny.

-Facts are presise claims, that can be easily tested.
+Facts are precise arguments, that can be easily tested.
 Facts are sometimes manipulated.
-Still, they are open to be checked and falsified if wrong.
-To use the term “classical rhetoric” about mainstream and leftist communication is useful, to distinguish it from right wing populism.
+Still, factual arguments are open to be checked and falsified if wrong.
+To use the term “logical rhetoric” as a definition of political mainstream and -left communication is useful, to tell the difference from the right wing populist storytelling.

-Published texts are precise, because you do not have to remember them.
-And they can easily be fact checked.
-They therefore contain much more, and more precise information than the spoken word can.
-Measurable concepts rest on written tradition.
+Written texts are precise, because you do not have to remember them.
+And published texts can easily be fact checked.
+They contain much more, and more precise information than the spoken word can carry.
+Measurable concepts are based on written tradition.

 The ideals of democracy from the Age of Enlightenment became dominant, when mass published written texts became common.
-Measurable concepts are efficient in making means to end plans, and govern a modern state.
+The concept of modern democracy rests on the assumption of the perfectly informed voter.
+Factual arguments are efficient in making means-to-end plans, and to govern a modern state.
 They are therefore often preferred by main stream politicians and administrators in modern democracies.
-However, quantitative facts do not awaken strong emotions, and the public does not get easily aroused by statistics.
+Yet, measurable facts do not awaken strong emotions, and the public does not get easily aroused by statistics.

 Modern rumourmongers: Influencers spread gossip online

-The Skalds were the Old Norse storytellers.
+Storytellers were the old times living libraries, who communicated collective memory used to build community.
 Online influencers are todays storytellers, and they have growing audiences and influence.
 Social media and influencer postings has now overtaken edited news media as as the top way Americans get their news.

-Social media are not reliable sources.
+Influencer and social media are notoriously unreliable sources.
 In most cases influencers do not reality check before they share stories.
 Right wing politicians often rely on support from influencers.
-Influencers have the power to amplify controversial narratives, allowing politicians to maintain plausible deniability while benefiting from the exposure.
+Influencers have the power to amplify controversial narratives, allowing politicians to maintain plausible deniability while benefiting from the publicity.

 The gossip stories are today spread effectively through social media platforms.
-The online spreading of rumours, slogans and memes referring to them often go viral by being published on social media platforms and by click-and-share.
-The repetition of the short memes make them stick to your mind.
+The online spreading of rumours and memes referring to them often go viral by being published on social media platforms and by click-and-share.
+The repeated exposure of memes with short messages make them stick to your mind.

 Modern variants of the tales are called “Urban legends” in North America, and “Wandering stories” in Scandinavia.
 Conspiracy theories are a kind of stories in the same category, where the claimed villains are an alleged conspiracy of a secret powerful elite.